davidforel/well_log_tracks/README.md

 ![Full well log display with fraction track](images/LAS-KGS-04.png)

+## Explanation of polygon track

+Each "series" (below left) is the fundamental input, the depth series of a constituent (sand, shale, etc.).
+Each "fraction" (below center) is computed by adding the previous depth series to the previous constituent.
+Each "polygon" (below right) is the points of the fraction and the reverse of the points of the previous ("shallower") fraction.
+Note that Matplotlib's ContourSet does **not** require the last point to be the same as the first point.

 ## Confessions

   1. To make my "fraction" plot, I used Matplotlib's "ContourSet."
 This might have been easier with Matplotlib's "stackplot" but I could not figure out how to turn a stackplot on its side.